Early College Admissions

 EASY ADMISSIONS PROCESS

 The Early College Program provides you the opportunity to study at Regent — one of the world’s premier Christian universities — and helps you start college with credits under your belt, giving you a strong advantage in your educational and professional career.
+Plus, you can enjoy a reduced tuition rate of $75 per credit hour through Fall 2021!

 Early College classes taken at Regent may be included on your high school transcript as part of your high school curriculum.
 When applying to another university or college, you will also need to provide that school with an official transcript from Regent.
 Regionally accredited, our courses should transfer to other colleges easily as long as you earned a “C” or above in those classes.